Women Who Appear Strong on the Surface Show 11 Behaviors

 You cling to perfectionism because it gives you a sense of control, even though it is draining.
 You may feel pressure to excel in all spheres of your life, including your career, relationships, family, and personal goals.
 You become harsh on yourself when you fail.

 Perfectionistic tendencies dramatically raise the risk of burnout, particularly for women who play multiple roles.
 Although you believe that having high standards makes you successful, they also keep you from being content.
-Giving yourself space to breathe, develop, and be human is what it means to let go of perfection rather than giving up on your goals.
+Giving yourself space to breathe, develop, and be human is what it means to let go of perfection, not to give up on your goals.

 10. You Appear Calm but Feel Overwhelmed Internally